fidhaah1-spec/Calculator/README.md

 *Note: A screenshot will be added soon.*

+## To-Do

+- Add more advanced mathematical functions (e.g., square root, exponentiation).
+- Add a history of calculations.
+- Add the ability to customize the theme.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.